vendia/blog/posts/2022-01-04-azure-eventing.md

     * `az login`
 * Identify the Subscription ID of your [Azure Subscription](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-subscriptions-associated-directory) in which your Azure environment resides.
 Set the Azure Subscription ID against which future Azure CLI commands will execute
     * `az account set --subscription "<AZURE_SUBSCRIPTION_ID>"`
-* To confirm Azure Event Grid, used to relay events from Share to your Azure environment, is ready for use we must first [register Event Grid](https://docs.microsoft.com/en-us/azure/event-grid/custom-event-quickstart#enable-the-event-grid-resource-provider) as a provider
+* To confirm the Azure Event Grid used to relay events from Share to your Azure environment is ready for use, we must first [register Event Grid](https://docs.microsoft.com/en-us/azure/event-grid/custom-event-quickstart#enable-the-event-grid-resource-provider) as a provider
     * `az provider register --namespace Microsoft.EventGrid`
 * Wait until the provider is in the `Registered` state
     * `az provider show --namespace Microsoft.EventGrid --query "registrationState"`